dreamportdev/Osdev-Notes/09_Going_Beyond/01_README.md

 * To have functions to plot at least pixels, and probably basic shapes.
 * We should also have at least a font loaded and parsed, in order to be able to print some messages, and of course we need functions to print them.
 * We need probably to have support for either keyboard or mouse (most probably we want to have a mouse driver), and for the mouse is advisable to have a cursor pointer symbol loaded somewhere in memory.
+* Having syscalls and user mode is strongly suggested unless we want to have the ui work fully in supervisor mode (that is not advisable), in the explanation below we will assume that they are implemented.
+* IPC should be implemented, even if technically not really necessary, they are useful for handling ui changes across programs.

 ### Implementing the GUI